 Day 2: South-eastern Alazani Valley

-Spend the second day of your Kakheti itinerary exploring the wineries and monasteries around Sighnaghi.
+For this Kakheti itinerary, you will spend the second day exploring the wineries and monasteries around Sighnaghi and Gurjaani.
 Ask your guesthouse to organise a full-day tour or book a driver through GoTrip.
 Then sit back and enjoy the drive!

 Depending on how early you get going (and how much chacha – Georgian hard liquor – you can handle), you can expect to fit in 4-5 monasteries/churches plus 2 or 3 wineries.
 This route requires a total of 3-3.5 hours in the car, with lots of photo stops in between and magnificent scenery the entire way.